korn-sudo/Project-Fog/README.md

 > Brute Force Attack Basic Protection._

-## Instructions:
+## How to use:

-How to access V2Ray Panel:
+Access V2Ray Panel:
 Go to your browser and enter this link:
 >_http://123.123.123.123:65432_

 Note: Change 123.123.123.123 to your VPS IP Address
 Username: admin | Password: admin

-How to access OCS Panel and OVPN Config:
+Access OCS Panel and OVPN Config:
 Go to your browser and enter this link:
 >_http://123.123.123.123:85_

 Note: Change 123.123.123.123 to your VPS IP Address

-To Enable OCS Panel, you must edit the index.php
+Enable OCS Panel : Edit the index.php
 Put your root password in Line 45 of this directory:
 >_/home/vps/public_html/index.php_

-To access all commands, type this in your vps / server:
+Access all commands, type this in vps / server:
 >_menu_